centrifuge/documentation/docs/use/setup-wallet/index.md

 1. Done!
 You can now copy your address and send it to others to receive tokens.
 The address is the string starting with `4...` for Mainnet or `5...` for Amber or Flint under the name of your account, e. g. `5HKk5u...wp29Zd` in the following.
 You can copy it by clicking on the icon to the left of your account name: ![](./images/account-address.png)

-## Create an account using the Polkadot.js extension
+## Using the Polkadot.js extension

 1. Download the extension [here](https://polkadot.js.org/extension/)
 1. Create a new account by clicking on "+" in the top right of the extension and selecting "Create new account"